awsdocs/aws-cloudhsm-user-guide/doc_source/introduction.md

 # What is AWS CloudHSM?<a name="introduction"></a>

-AWS CloudHSM provides hardware security modules in the AWS Cloud\.
-A hardware security module \(HSM\) is a computing device that processes cryptographic operations and provides secure storage for cryptographic keys\.
+AWS CloudHSM provides customers with hardware security modules \(HSMs\) in the AWS Cloud\.
+A hardware security module is a computing device that processes cryptographic operations and provides secure storage for cryptographic keys\.

 When you use an HSM from AWS CloudHSM, you can perform a variety of cryptographic tasks:
 + Generate, store, import, export, and manage cryptographic keys, including symmetric keys and asymmetric key pairs\.